Crosslingual Generalization through Multitask Finetuning: Multilingual prompting in unseen languages

 \section{Multilingual prompting in unseen languages}

 Table \ref{tab:promptlangl2} shows aggregate performances on languages not intentionally seen during pretraining nor finetuning for BLOOMZ and only seen during pretraining for mT0.
 For BLOOMZ, performance drops significantly when translating the prompts to the respective unseen languages.
-Further, BLOOMZ-MT loses its edge over BLOOMZ as it has not been finetuned on prompts in these languages.
+Unlike on translated prompts for seen languages (\S\ref{sec:multilingualprompting}), BLOOMZ-MT performs worse than BLOOMZ for machine-translated prompts in unseen languages.
+This is likely because BLOOMZ-MT has not been finetuned on prompts in these languages.
 For mT0 differences are less significant.

 \FloatBarrier